 In El Bolson, Patagonia, Argentina – began novelette LA PARED (in Spanish).
 Continued work on ES ASI and testing the project as a participation event.

 In El Bolson – Completed the 56 drawings and 56 poems for ES ASI.
 Completed first draft of LA PARED.
 With wife, Camille, designed, created, and tested a BI-LINGUAL (Spanish and English) CARD GAME for all ages.

-In Dixon, New Mexico – Completed the imagery and poetry for series 13 STATIONS and began writing the mini short stories for the project.
+In Dixon, New Mexico – Began the imagery and poetry for series 13 STATIONS and began writing the mini short stories for the project.
 Produced SNYT, a giclee mini-series.

 In New Mexico – began Fotopintura Series, PALABRAS, a visual portrayal of elusive words used around the world.
 Designed CAMPO DE SUENOS (FIELD OF DREAMS), a template for an annual grass roots community empowerment event.
 Began design of video game SAFARE about the results of our choices.
 Began HOSPITAL (Spanish), an essay/portrayal of the medical system.
 Wrote LA OBRA, a series of poems (Spanish).

 In New Mexico – Completed imagery for PALABRAS–decided that it would more appropriately be a collaborative project to include SARAH HART (printmaking) and ARIN GILBERT (photography) as core participants and 20 single-submission participants (TBD).
 Produced a giclee geometric mini-series.
 Completed first draft of HOSPITAL.